Out of the past

 ‘Yes, exactly, he was never down to earth.
 He had the businesses, he had the cash inflow, and yet I was the real one of the two.’

-‘Well yes, I was the one covering his back, he did know and he kissed me for it but I always felt he should have had covered himself a bit more.
+‘Well yes, I was the one covering his back, he did vaguely know and he kissed me for it but I always felt he should have covered himself a bit more.
 In many ways, he was not in the real world.
 I could never talk about how sordid my life had been, I could never share a smutty joke because ladies don’t tell them, do they?

 It became wearing, Leyton, I had countless opportunities on the boats if I’d been a slut and he never saw how good I was being, he saw it as vindication that he’d chosen the right woman.
-There was no banter, no cut and thrust, no earthiness as you said.’
+There was no banter, no cut and thrust, no earthiness or crudity, as you said.’

 ‘Where are you headed with this?’

 ‘I don’t know.
 I just wanted to let it out, to talk it out and you were the one I felt most comfortable doing that with.
-Mandy Sobel, my will.
+Mandy Sobel, my Will.
 I wouldn’t cut her out anyway as she was the other side of me, she could have been me, she deserves a break but she sees me as enemy.
-And in a strange way, as she knows about the will from Jenny A through Jan, then to her – she knows Jan well – she resisted my largesse and though she has good motivation to bump me off, in another way she doesn’t – she makes a mint through her different ventures and she wouldn’t give me the satisfaction of seeming so grubby, so back in those days if you see what I mean …’
+And in a strange way, as she knows about the Will from Jenny A through Jan, then to her – she knows Jan well – she resisted my largesse and though she has good motivation to bump me off, in another way she doesn’t – she makes a mint through her different ventures and she wouldn’t give me the satisfaction of seeming so grubby, so back in those days if you see what I mean …’

 ‘Yes, I see it.’